CMASCenter/pcluster-cmaq/README.md

 compute*  inact   infinite     10  idle~ compute-dy-c524xlarge-[1-10]
 ```

-#### on a different cluster - running with hyperthreading turned off, on 64 processors, this is the output that shows only 8 compute processors are running, the other 8 that are available (according to setting maximum number of compute nodes in the pcluster configure file.
+#### on a different cluster - running with hyperthreading turned off, on 64 processors, this is the output that shows only 8 nodes are running, the other 8 that are available (according to setting maximum number of compute nodes in the pcluster configure file) are idle.
+C5.4xlarge has 16 vcpu, and 8 cpus with hyperthreading turned off.

 ```
 -rw-rw-r-- 1 centos centos 464516 Jun 22 23:20 CTM_LOG_044.v532_gcc_2016_CONUS_8x8pe_20151222